mollyexten/flashy/README.md

 ## MVP

 The **flashy** MVP is a well-organized "React on Rails" RESTful web app.
-Backend endpoints will follow a uniform pattern, and frontend API calls will follow the common naming conventions. **flashy** will include a container component to reduce the number of API calls.
+Backend endpoints and frontend API calls will follow standard naming conventions. **flashy** will include a container component to reduce the number of API calls.
 The user interface will facilitate full CRUD on the deck and entry tables and present a uniform, responsive style.

 <br>